 - Musée d’Art Moderne – Centre Pompidou

-Today we shall continue our exploration of Paris’ artistic vitality starting with a visit of Europe’s most famous Modern Art museum.
+Today we continue our exploration of Paris’ artistic vitality with a visit of Europe’s most famous Modern Art museum.

 We take a special private tour of the Musée d’Art Moderne – Centre Pompidou, a magnificent collection of 20th century art which takes up where Orsay’s collection ends, with masterpieces from the School of Paris to the New York School.
 The view from the Pompidou’s rooftop is wonderful, because a feature of Parisian urbanism is the restriction of building heights throughout the city.
 You can therefore look across Paris to the Eiffel Tower, which escaped such restrictions because it was initially intended as a temporary entrance arch to the 1889 World Fair; it was meant to be demolished but became so famous it survived.

-We will have lunch at leisure in the Beaubourg district and the Halles area, which once housed the iron food markets of Paris.
+The afternoon is at leisure and you may wish to further explore the Beaubourg district and the Halles area, which once housed the iron food markets of Paris.
 The initiation of a huge shopping area on the old market site, and the erection of Richard Rogers’ and Renzo Piano’s revolutionary Centre Pompidou (1972-7) in a run down city district, was attended by huge controversy.
-Today the “quartier” is again undergoing a complete renovation with one of the main features completed in 2016: a two hectare-glass canopy covering the entrance to the mall and train station where stood the Pavillon Baltard until 1960’s.
+Today the ‘quartier’ is again undergoing a complete renovation.
+One of the main features was completed in 2016: a two hectare-glass canopy covering the entrance to the mall and train station where the Pavillon Baltard stood until the 1960s.
 Barely inaugurated, it is already being criticised for its design.
 Such arguments are a leitmotif in the history of Parisian urbanism.
 Paris, along with St Petersburg, Berlin and New York, has a powerful history of the construction of grand, highly innovative, often challenging architectural statements.
 These accord with its status as a city of spectacle.
 Often initially controversial, such great monuments, like the Arc de Triomphe and the Eiffel Tower, eventually take their place in the celebration of the unique orchestration of period styles that is the city.
 Rogers’ and Piano’s building, an attack on the Beaux-Arts tradition, and totally at odds with the style and scale of the traditional architecture of its precinct, is now accepted by even its most hostile critics.

 Day 4: Saturday 30 September, Paris